drok/Cloudflare-tests/README.md

 Required environment variables:

   * `UNBUST_CACHE_KEY`: Secret key for encrypting the persistence database
-  * `PUBLIC_URL`: The URL where your site is published (only required at Cloudflare, it is ignored and retrieved from the system build environment variables at build time)

 Optional settings:

   * `UNBUST_CACHE_TIME`: How long to cache entry points in seconds (default: `86400`, ie, one day).
 If there is a policy script, this setting is a space-separated list of cache times, one for each policy state, starting with 100.
-  * `UNBUST_CACHE_SUPPORT`: How long this deployment will be supported in days (default: 90 days).
+  * `UNBUST_CACHE_SUPPORT`: How long this deployment will be supported in days (default: `90`, ie, 3 months).
 If there is a policy script, this setting is a space-separated list of support times, one for each policy state, starting with 100.
   * `UNBUST_CACHE_DBNAME`: Name of the encrypted persistence database file (default: `my-unbust-db`)

 Implementing a cache policy is optional, by providing the `cache-policy-script` argument, which can be any script or excutable, which is run with state arguments.
 See below for CDN supporting custom "`Cache-Control`" headers.
 This implemented with BUILD_HOOKS running on a cron schedule to trigger re-deployment.
 The cache-policy script calculates the cache terms, or rejects the deployment if no change is needed.